-July / August Through Mid-September is Monsoon Season
+Monsoon – July / August through Mid-September

 This season is not really recommended to travel as it rains in the lower altitudes, below 3500 meters.
 In areas above 4000 meters, it rains sometimes and although it is also sometimes dry, very few people travel during this season.
 There are positives to trekking during the monsoon months, however.
 The excess rainfall can provide ample chance to see spectacular views of the waterfall and it’s also the best season to avoid the crowds.

 The maximum temperature during the monsoon season averages 25 degrees C during sunny days with a minimum -15 degrees C in the morning and night at areas above 4000 meters.
 The average temperature tends to hover around a comfortable 18 degrees C.

 Autumn – End of September / October / November

 Similar to springtime, autumn in the Everest region is also a crowded season, but it’s one of the best times to trek.
 While it lacks the beauty of flowers, the clear blue sky can be seen, affording incredible views from just about every angle.